 - Monitoring safety conditions and filing safety-related work requests

-- Enforcement of campus vehicle registration and parking and traffic programs
+- Enforcement of campus vehicle registration, parking and traffic programs

 - Campus facilities access control

 Guilford’s campus is equipped with easy-to-find, blue-light emergency phones with immediate connection to Public Safety officers for medical assistance, fire alert, police assistance and suspicious activity (336.316.2909).

 Guilford also participates in the Peace of Mind (POM) device program.
 POM is a smart, one-touch device that instantly connects you with the nearest emergency help — anytime, anywhere.

 Being aware of safety and crime-prevention strategies helps our community collaborate to maintain a safe, peaceful environment.
 Throughout the year, the Office of Public Safety offers useful and relevant programming in Guilford’s residence halls and other venues to maintain a high awareness about safety and crime prevention.
 All of the awareness and crime-prevention programs encourage students and employees to be aware of their responsibility for their own security and the security of others.

 To discourage theft and aid in recovery and identification of lost or stolen property, students are required to register bicycles within seven days of the start of the semester.
 Bring your bike to the Office of Public Safety in the basement of Bauman to complete the registration process.
 Once registered, you will be given a free bicycle registration sticker; this must be prominently displayed on your bicycle frame.
 PLEASE NOTE: Bicycles on campus without registration stickers will be confiscated by the Office of Public Safety.